Kinds-of-Intelligence-CFI/animal-ai/docs/installation/InstallationGuide.md

 ## Steps:
 ### 1. Installing Python
 - **Download Python**: Obtain Python 3.9.x from [Python's official website](https://www.python.org/downloads/).
 - **Run the Installer**: Follow the installation instructions.
-Ensure to add Python to your PATH.
+Ensure to add Python to your PATH (via the checkbox).
 Note: if you're doing a custom intallation, it is recommended to keep the `install pip` box ticked and use `pip` to install dependencies.
 - **Check Installation**: Open a Command Prompt terminal and run `python --version`.
 You should see the version you installed.
 Make sure it's Python 3.9.x.

 ### 2. Cloning the Animal-AI Repository